 A Health Impact Review is an analysis of how a proposed legislative or budgetary change will likely impact health and health disparities in Washington State (RCW 43.20.285).
 For the purpose of this review 'health disparities' have been defined as the differences in disease, death, and other adverse health conditions that exist between populations (RCW 43.20.270).
-This document provides summaries of the evidence analyzed by State Board of Health staff during the Health Impact Review of draft Senate bill S-6720.1.
+Differences in health conditions are not intrinsic to a population; rather, inequities are related to social determinants (e.g., access to healthcare, economic stability, racism).
+This document provides summaries of the evidence analyzed by State Board of Health staff during the Health Impact Review of Senate Bill 5122 (SB 5122).

-Staff analyzed the content of S-6720.1 and created a logic model depicting possible pathways leading from the provisions of the bill to health outcomes.
+Staff analyzed the content of SB 5122 and created a logic model depicting possible pathways leading from the provisions of the bill to health outcomes.
 We consulted with experts and contacted key informants about the provisions and potential impacts of the bill.
 We conducted an objective review of published literature for each pathway using databases including PubMed, Google Scholar, and University of Washington Libraries.
-More information about key informants and detailed methods are available upon request.